Near Edman in Meriwether County, Georgia — The American South (South Atlantic)

 Erected 2001 by Georgia Historical Society, Meriwether Historical Society, Gay Co-Op Club, and the Meriwether County Commission.
 (Marker Number 99-2.)

 Other nearby markers.
-At least 8 other markers are within 13 Noted Indian Trail (approx. 2.4 miles away); The Cove Gorges of the Flint (approx. 6.2 miles away); Carmel Historic District (approx. 9.2 miles away); Meriwether County (approx. 9.3 miles away); a different marker also named Noted Indian Trail (approx. 9.4 miles away); Old Depot Site Warm Springs (approx. 12.7 miles away); Georgia Warm Springs Foundation (approx. 12.8 miles away); Franklin D. Roosevelt (approx. 12.9 miles away).
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
+Noted Indian Trail (approx. 2.4 miles away); The Cove Gorges of the Flint (approx. 6.2 miles away); Carmel Historic District (approx. 9.2 miles away); Meriwether County (approx. 9.3 miles away); a different marker also named Noted Indian Trail (approx. 9.4 miles away); Old Depot Site Warm Springs (approx. 12.7 miles away); Georgia Warm Springs Foundation (approx. 12.8 miles away); Franklin D. Roosevelt (approx. 12.9 miles away).

 Also see . . .
 Explore Southern History article "A Surviving Horace King Bridge".
 Thanks to adamthewoo.
 (Submitted on August 8, 2017, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on August 9, 2017.
-This page originally submitted on July 23, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 2,406 times since then.
+It was originally submitted on July 23, 2008, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 2,473 times since then and 43 times this year.
 Last updated on July 9, 2012, by David Seibert of Sandy Springs, Georgia.
 Photos: 1. submitted on July 23, 2008, by David Seibert of Sandy Springs, Georgia.
 2. submitted on July 8, 2012, by Anna Inbody of Columbia, South Carolina.
 3, 4. submitted on July 9, 2012, by David Seibert of Sandy Springs, Georgia.
 5. submitted on July 23, 2008, by David Seibert of Sandy Springs, Georgia.
 6. submitted on July 9, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.